SNflows/FLOWSql/README.md

 ## Asking questions in plain English

-`--askme` sends a plain-text question to the FLOWSql AI service, which turns it into SQL.
+`--askme` sends a plain-text question to the FLOWSql AI service, which turns it into SQL by knowing the table schema, columns, and their physical meaning and interconnections.
 The generated SQL is printed and then executed:

 ```bash
 flowsql --askme "list all ecsv files for all objects in flows project. also list filter. limit to 10 rows."